Afrogameuses: Information and awareness-raising

-In partnership with La Féministerie, Afrogameuses organises workshops focusing on the existing stereotypes of black women and their invisibilisation in the video game industry, whether from the point of view of the players or the characters.
+In partnership with La Féministerie, Afrogameuses organises workshops focusing on the existing stereotypes of black women (see relevant category) and their invisibilisation in the video game industry, whether from the point of view of the players or the characters.
 Realising the reality of the situation is a first step in deconstructing the unconscious biases that influence sexism and racism.

 The collective also organises events that are streamed live on the Twitch streaming platform.